-Applications for Summer 2021 Student Grants are now open.
+Applications for Winter 2021 Student Grants are now open.
 Click here to learn more.

 Each semester, the Mittal Institute offers grants to Harvard students to further their research, language study, or internship opportunities.
 This semester, 14 students were awarded grants to carry out projects during the 2021 Wintersession, ranging from the creation of a timeline of South Asian history from the dawn of Indus valley civilization until 1947 CE, to language studies on Sinhala, Bangla, Kashmiri, and more.

 Below, read about the projects each of our student grant recipients are carrying out this winter, and stay tuned throughout the spring semester to read their reports on what they learned.

 Love, Labor, and Legacy: Chinese and Indian Migrants in British Malaya, 1890-1960, Sudarshana Chanda

 Chanda’s research project examines close, interpersonal relationships between Chinese and Indian migrants in British Malaya from the 1890s to the end of colonial rule in the 1960s by focusing on three principal occasions that brought them into close contact: political solidarities, interracial marriage, and interracial adoption.
 In the 1890s, British colonial Malaysia and Singapore — then referred to as Malaya — received one of multiple waves of mass migration that dispersed more than one million Chinese and Indians across port cities, rubber plantations, and tin mines.
 Chanda’s project uses a combination of case studies gleaned from oral histories, memoirs, and travelogues to explore these relationships.